-I’m sitting here thinking of my first days as a work-at-home mom, and how I worked from home with a baby – while fulfilling a 9-5 job each day.
+I’m sitting here thinking of my first days working from home with kids, and how hard it was.
 Yes, I had some help from grandparents and my husband, but most of each day was spent working quality work hours (8-5 for a real employer) while accommodating my daily schedule.
 Every day I had to come up with clever ways to survive working from home with kids.

-The best way to work from home with kids is to continually find clever tricks to do both at once.
+The best way to work at home with kids is to continually find clever tricks to do both at once.
 Every few days or weeks I would research new tips – new toys – new schedules – and I would adjust.
 Here are some of my discoveries that helped me work from home with my daughter.

 1. Before you Start – Decide Your Priorities

 No one wants to decide between their job and their kids.
 But – you have to.
 Every day you will be making decisions that favor one over the other.
 And making that decision early on helps with the mom/work guilt.
 I decided early on – before I had my daughter – that work was going to be my priority.
 Because I love my job and we needed the money – I decided to prioritize my employer and give my unadulterated focus to work.

-This means – that I was willing to find extra (paid-for) care for my daughter when I couldn’t handle both.
+This means – that I was willing to find extra (paid-for) care for my daughter if/when I couldn’t handle both.
 I would find childcare before I would sacrifice work.

 You aren’t really choosing your work over your kids.
 No one is holding a gun to your head.
 If they did, you would choose your child OF COURSE.
 But your child isn’t suffering if you find extra care for them.